Complete Hong Kong Credit Score Guide

 How to improve your credit score?

-Avoid excessive credit applications in a short period of time
+Avoid excessive applications within a short period of time

-Check your credit report regularly and fix any questionable data
+Review your credit report frequently and correct any errors

 Credit Score FAQ